 If you've been in a serious car accident in Virginia, your first concern should be getting the proper medical treatment you need.
-But chances are that during that time, you will start think about filing a personal injury lawsuit against the other driver.
-After all, medical bills may be piling up and you could potentially be losing out on wages at work during your recovery period.
+But the chances are that during that time, you will start thinking about filing a personal injury lawsuit against the other driver.
+After all, medical bills may be piling up, and you could potentially be losing out on wages at work during your recovery period.

 So, how soon can you file a lawsuit after a Virginia car accident?